jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Algebraic curves.md

 A subset of $\mathcal{M}_{X}(X)$ is said to separate points if for every pair of points $p, q$ it contains a meromorphic function $f$ with $f(p) \neq f(q)$.

-It is said to separate tangents if for each point $p \in X$ there is a meromorphic function with ([[Riemann surfaces and algebraic curves --- math-199DR/notes/Holomorphisms of Riemann surfaces#_proposition _ meromorphic functions are maps to the Riemann sphere|associated map to the Riemann sphere having]]) [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_definition _ multiplicity|multiplicity]] $1$ at $p$.
+It is said to separate tangents if for each point $p \in X$ there is a meromorphic function with ([[Algebraic curves and Riemann surfaces --- math-199DR/notes/Holomorphisms of Riemann surfaces#_proposition _ meromorphic functions are maps to the Riemann sphere|associated map to the Riemann sphere having]]) [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_definition _ multiplicity|multiplicity]] $1$ at $p$.

 It's obvious what separating points means, but separating tangents is more subtle.
-Separating tangents can be thought of as either having a map to the Riemann sphere that induces an isomorphism of tangent/cotangent spaces, or (when $f$ isn't a pole) having a [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_example _ charts have multiplicity $1$|chart]] at $p$ that extends to a meromorphic function on all of $X$.
+Separating tangents can be thought of as either having a map to the Riemann sphere that induces an isomorphism of tangent/cotangent spaces, or (when $f$ isn't a pole) having a [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_example _ charts have multiplicity $1$|chart]] at $p$ that extends to a meromorphic function on all of $X$.

 It's easy to see that an "algebraically defined curve" $X$ has $\mathcal{M}_{X}(X)$ separating points and tangents — for any pair of points $p, q \in X$ there is an open neighbourhood containing both of them where $X$ looks like the zero set of some $r \in \mathbb{C}[x_{1}, \dots, x_{n}]$ (to be exact, this is true for quasi-projective schemes of finite type over some field).
 If $p = (p_{1}, \dots, p_{n})$ and $q = (q_{1}, \dots, q_{n})$ differ in the first coordinate choose $f(x_{1}, \dots, x_{n}) = x_{1} - p_{1}$.
 This separates $p$ and $q$ and has multiplicity $1$ at $p$.

 It's harder to show that if a Riemann surface has $\mathcal{M}_{X}(X)$ separating points and tangents that it is then defined by a polynomial, but it can be done.
-From $z$, a meromorphic function of [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_definition _ degree of a map|degree]] $n$, and another meromorphic function $f$ on $X$ we can create functions in $z$ that look like symmetric functions of $f$ applied to the $n$ pre-images of each (non-[[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_definition _ ramification point, branch point|branched]] points) of $\mathbb{C}_{\infty}$.
+From $z$, a meromorphic function of [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_definition _ degree of a map|degree]] $n$, and another meromorphic function $f$ on $X$ we can create functions in $z$ that look like symmetric functions of $f$ applied to the $n$ pre-images of each (non-[[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_definition _ ramification point, branch point|branched]] points) of $\mathbb{C}_{\infty}$.
 That is,
 $$
 \begin{align}
 r_{k}(z) = (-1)^n \sum_{n_{1} < \dots < n_{k}}^n f(p_{n_{1}}) \cdots f(p_{n_{k}})